mrbberra/avocado/README.md

 ## About
 This is a work-in-progress site to visualize the data from https://twitter.com/hpavocadoprice.
 Tweets are downloaded using Selenium, checking for new posts every 5 minutes.
 Prices are manually updated by the site maintainers via an admin interface.
 The site is currently deployed at https://avocado-prices.herokuapp.com.
-The visualization is in progress, but the data is available at /data and /data/<tweet_id>, for any <tweet_id> listed in /data.
+The data is available at /data and /data/<tweet_id>, for any <tweet_id> listed in /data.

 ## Required
 - Python 3.6+